Search for childcare in North Tyneside using our online directory, which is available here

 1st April to 31st August.

-The start of the autumn term following their 3rd birthday.
+The start of the autumn funding period following their 3rd birthday.
 That is September.

 1st September to 31st December.

-The start of the spring term following their 3rd birthday.
+The start of the spring term funding period following their 3rd birthday.
 That is January.

 1st January to 31st March.

-The start of the summer term following their 3rd birthday.
+The start of the summer term funding period following their 3rd birthday.
 That is April.
 (Please note that this is the case even if the Easter break falls after 1st April).